Youssef Toutouh: Botoșani

 On 22 October 2020, Toutouh signed a two-year contract with Romanian Liga I club Botoșani.
 He left the club in June 2021, after only one season with the club where he made 14 appearances.

 Nykøbing

 After keeping his form in Nykøbing FC since the spring of 2022, the club confirmed on 7 September 2022 that they had signed Toutouh on a short deal until the end of the year, marking his first return to club football in more than a year.
 He made his Nykøbing debut on 18 October, replacing Ahmed Hassan in the 89th minute in a 2–1 away win over Næsby at ALPI Arena Næsby.
 He made his first league appearance for the club on 22 October, again coming on as a late substitute in a loss against Fremad Amager.
 In December 2022, the club announced Toutouh's departure.

 Later career

 In March 2023, Toutouh signed with Denmark Series side Brønshøj Boldklub.
+After a spring in Brønshøj, Toutouh ended his career and was instead employed by his former club, B.93, where he was to act as assistant coach for the club's U-19 team.

+In the summer of 2024, however, Toutouh attempted a comeback and started training with B.93's first team squad himself.
+He was never offered a contract, but managed to be on the bench in a single Danish Cup match.

+He finally hung up his boots shortly before the New Year, and started as U14 manager at the club after the turn of 2025.